ava-labs/hypersdk/README.md

 Instead of requiring nodes to execute all previous transactions when joining any `hyperchain` (which may not be possible if there is very high throughput on a Subnet), the `hypersdk` just syncs the most recent state from the network.
-To avoid falling behind the network while syncing this state, the `hypersdk` acts as an Avalanche Light Client and performs consensus on newly processed blocks without verifying them (updating its state sync target whenever a new block is accepted).
+To avoid falling behind the network while syncing this state, the `hypersdk` acts as an Avalanche Lite Client and performs consensus on newly processed blocks without verifying them (updating its state sync target whenever a new block is accepted).